 - Use an oil-free, water-based moisturizer.
 This helps alleviate dry, peeling skin.

 - Avoid oily cosmetics, sunscreens and hair products.
 Use products labeled water-based or noncomedogenic.

 - Don't pick or squeeze blemishes.
 Infection or scarring may result.

 - Watch what touches your face.
 Keep your hair clean and off your face.
-Also try to avoid resting your hand or your telephone against the side of your face.
+Also avoid resting your hand or phone against the side of your face.

-If your acne doesn't improve after two or three months of treatment, consider seeing your doctor or a dermatologist for a prescription lotion or medication.
+If your acne doesn't improve after two or three months of home treatment, consider seeing your doctor or a skin specialist (dermatologist) for a prescription lotion or medication.

 - Bowe WP, et al. Effective over-the-counter acne treatments.
 Seminars in Cutaneous Medicine and Surgery.
 2008;27:170.

 - Well D. Acne vulgaris: A review of causes and treatment options.
 Nurse Practitioner.
 2013;38:22.

 - FDA drug safety communication: FDA warns of rare but serious hypersensitivity reactions with certain over-the-counter topical acne products.
 U.S. Food and Drug Administration. http://www.fda.gov/Drugs/DrugSafety/ucm400923.htm.
 Accessed April 30, 2015.

 - Alpha hydroxy acids.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed April 30, 2015.